Induced Norm Analysis of Linear Systems for Nonnegative Input Signals: Preliminaries, Motivations, and Problem Settings

-Problem~2 deals with a uniform lower bound that is valid for any $G\in\GLTI$.
-However, for each $G\in\GLTI$, it is expected that we can obtain better (larger) lower bounds than the uniform one.
+The result of Problem~2 is applicable to any $G\in\GLTI$ to obtain a lower bound of $\|G\|_{2+}$.
+However, for each $G\in\GLTI$, it is expected that we can obtain better (larger) lower bounds than the value determined by the uniform infimum.
 Such a lower bound for the $L_{2+}$ induced norm is desirable to evaluate the accuracy of the upper bound obtained for Problem~1.
 Therefore we consider the next problem. \begin{problem}[$L_{2+}$ Lower Bound Analysis]\ \\ For a given stable LTI system $G$ of the form \rec{eq:G}, find a lower bound of $\|G\|_{2+}$ that is as large as possible. \end{problem}